Jiwani Coastal Wetland: Flora and fauna

 Each year, thousands of migratory birds are sighted in the region.
 According to the book Avian Diversity of Jiwani Coastal Wetlands, Pakistan, 112 species of birds were recorded of which 79 species were migratory and 33 were resident.
-Of the 79 migratory species, 54 migrated during winters, 11 migrated during summers, 10 were year round visitors, and 3 species were vagrant.
+Of the 79 migratory species, 54 migrated during winter, 11 migrated during summer, 10 were year-round visitors, and 3 species were vagrant.

 Conservation

 Mangrove forest plantations for conservation in the wetlands.

 Fishing is the major source of income for the locals however plans to grant fishing and offshore drilling rights to foreign firms have increased the concerns of conservation authorities.
-Local community uses the mangrove wood for domestic use which is threatening the mangrove forest.
-Balochistan Conservation Strategy to promote sustainable development in Balochistan emphasises the conservation of these coastal wetland.
+The local community uses the mangrove wood for domestic use which is threatening the mangrove forest.
+Balochistan Conservation Strategy to promote sustainable development in Balochistan emphasises the conservation of these coastal wetlands.
 In 1999, WWF–Pakistan initiated conservation drives, Mangrove Conservation Project and Turtle Conservation Project, to protect the wetlands from adverse effects and threats.